murilo9/bookingeek/apps/bookingeek-app/README.md

 # Bookingeek - Frontend

-Bookingeek's frontend is an SPA made with React Vite, using Styled Components for styling.
+Bookingeek's frontend is an SPA made with React and Styled Components for styling.
 It is essentially divided into 3 concepts: pages, views and components.
 A page loads all necessary data then renders a view.
 A view gets all necessary data loaded by the page and renders its components (lists, buttons, menus, etc).
 React Router's routes and outlets are used to ensure that the page/view hierarchy works as expected and they're navigable through the URL path.
 The code is split among:

 - **components**: which can be _common_ (general utility, like buttons and input fields), _domain_ (specific to the application's domain, like a reservation list item) and _icons_.